 The Natural History Museum of Utah is a wonderful place to see Allosaurus.
 It is the state fossil of Utah, and the museum does a great job highlighting this majestic dinosaur.
 There are several fossils in the exhibit, both adults and juveniles.
 In a very dynamic display, they are shown working together to try to bring down a large sauropod dinosaur.
 The museum has a very nice section that highlights central Utah’s Cleveland-Lloyd dinosaur quarry where many Allosaurus specimens have been discovered.

-(1) Cleveland-Lloyd Dinosaur Quarry, Cleveland, UT
+(1) Cleveland-Lloyd Dinosaur Quarry at Jurassic National Monument, Cleveland, UT